Intel-bigdata/SSM/docs/ssm-deployment-guide.md

 	`file: path matches "/test/*.xml" | allssd`

 This rule will move all XML files under /test directory to SSD.
-In this rule, neither a single date nor time value is specified, and the rule will be evaluated every short time interval (5s by default).
+In this rule, neither a single date nor time interval value is specified, and the rule will be evaluated every short time interval (5s by default).

 ## **Specify rule evaluation interval**